sebastian-stubenvoll/midi-vape/README.md

 ## Usage
 The code will detect which board it is running on at runtime.
-So far only the tiny2040 is supported, though pin aliases for additional boards can be easily added.
+So far only the `tiny2040` and `seeeduino xiao 2040` are supported, though pin aliases for additional boards can be easily added.

+For the `seeeduino` an additional button is needed.
+Unlike the `tiny2040` this board doesn't use the `BOOT` button as a regular button/pin when running.
+In the supplied code, the button is attached to `D7` and `D9` (set to ground level).
+The pins are chosen purely for ergonomics, any pair of digital input + pin that can act as ground can work!

 More pin aliases may be added in the near future!

+---

-Connect the pressure sensor switch to `GP0` and connect one of the ground pins to the vape battery ground.
+Connect the pressure sensor switch to the pin respective to your board and connect one of the ground pins to the vape battery ground.

-Vape (or set `GP0` to high/low by other means) to trigger a MIDI signal on the current channel.
+Vape (or set the input pin to high/low by other means) to trigger a MIDI signal on the current channel.
 **To switch channels press the `BOOT` button.**

 When receiving MIDI Clock signals, the MCU records those input MIDI signals and loops them over one bar (four quater notes).